jasny/meta/README.md

 * `Jasny\ReflectionFactory\ReflectionFactory` - class for creating reflections, is defined in [Jasny Reflection factory](https://github.com/jasny/reflection-factory)
 * `Jasny\PhpdocParser\PhpdocParser` - class for parsing doc-comments, is defined in [Jasny PHPDoc parser](https://github.com/jasny/phpdoc-parser)

-#ReflectionSource
+### ReflectionSource

-This class does not take any information from doc-comments, but just fetches data, that can be retrieved using only reflection methods.
+This class does not take any information from doc-comments, but fetches data using only reflection methods.

 Having a class from previous example as input, we obtain meta-data: